MicrosoftDocs/power-platform/power-platform/admin/about-powerapps-perapp.md

 :::image type="content" source="media/per-app-license-consumption.png" alt-text="Per app license consumption example.":::

 > [!NOTE]
-> Sharing an app with a user consumes the per app capacity.
+> - Each user is requred to have a license.
->
+> - Sharing an app with a user consumes the per app capacity.
-> The consumption reporting for the per app license is a work in progress.
+> - The consumption reporting for the per app license is a work in progress.
 Please check back for more details once the reporting is launched.

 ## Known issues